The Witches of Eastwick (film): Filming

 The Witches of Eastwick was originally set to be shot in Little Compton, Rhode Island, but controversy erupted in Little Compton over whether or not its Congregational church should be involved with the film's production.
-Warner Bros. instead turned to locations in Massachusetts.
+Warner Bros.
+Pictures instead turned to locations in Massachusetts.
 Principal photography began on July 14, 1986, and took place over the course of six weeks in Cohasset and nearby Massachusetts towns, such as Marblehead and Scituate.
 Castle Hill in Ipswich, Massachusetts, was used for the exterior of the Lenox Mansion, while the lobby of the Wang Theatre in Boston stood in for the main hall.
 Other interiors were filmed at the Greystone Mansion in Beverly Hills, though the swimming pool and Daryl's library were sets built on the Warner Bros. backlot.

+In an interview, the director Miller said "I quit the film twice and Jack [Nicholson] held me in there," said Miller.
+"He said, 'Just sit down, lose your emotion, and have a look at the work.
+If you think the work is good, stick with the film.'
+And he was a great man.
+I learnt more from him than anybody else I've worked with - he was extraordinary."
+Nicholson also coached Miller to exaggerate his needs during the production, asking for 300 extras when he only needed 150, knowing that his producers would give him less than he requested.

 Prior to filming, a small carving shop led by woodcarver Paul McCarthy was commissioned to hand-carve all the wooden signs for the businesses shown in the film, including the newspaper where Michelle Pfeiffer's character worked – The Eastwick Word.

 An award-winning documentary film called When the Witches Came to Town goes behind the scenes of the making of The Witches of Eastwick in Cohasset, Massachusetts, during the summer of 1986.